spd75/spd75.github.io/_pages/aac_program-design.md

 <br>

 ### The Audio Synthesis Interrupts
 We added the audio synthesis timer interrupt for 2 reasons.
 First, we didn't want it to affect game performance.
 For this reason, we added it to core 1.
-Second, we wanted the frequency to sound very smooth and have no interruptions-this is why we put it on a timer interrupt on a core all by itself.
+Second, we wanted the frequency to sound very smooth and have no interruption.

 The tricky part in the design was getting the audio to play.
 Just like in the crickets lab, we used direct digital synthesis.
 However, we wanted to trigger these sounds to play when a specific action occurred (when a button was pressed) - we didn't want the sound to play continuously on loop.
 Because audio synthesis occurred on core 1, this required communication between core 0 and core 1 through the PT_FIFO_READ and WRITE operations.
 So, when core 0's main thread detected a button signal, it wrote the frequency corresponding to this button into the FIFO.
 Core 1's main thread constantly read from the FIFO, so it was able to detect that core 0 wanted it to play a specific frequency.
 At this point, the thread added data to a global array that would instruct the audio synthesis interrupt to begin playing a synth sound at the specified frequency.
 The interrupt looped over this array to check what frequencies it needed to play.
 If it had any number of frequencies, it would play them all until they had been held for their total duration.
-If it didn't have any frequencies, it would simply remain silent and begin to play once core 1 provided it with some.
+If it didn't have any frequencies, it would simply remain silent and begin to play once core 0 provided it with some.
 This is how we were able to synthesize audio (even multiple notes at once) without impacting our performance.

 <br>
 <p align = "center">